microsoftgraph/msgraph-sdk-powershell/src/Groups.Planner/Groups.Planner/docs/v1.0/New-MgGroupPlannerPlan.md

   - `[Tasks <IMicrosoftGraphPlannerTask[]>]`: Read-only.
 Nullable.
 Collection of tasks in the plan.
   - `[Title <String>]`: Required.
 Title of the plan.

-BUCKETS <IMicrosoftGraphPlannerBucket1[]>: Read-only.
+BUCKETS <IMicrosoftGraphPlannerBucket[]>: Read-only.
 Nullable.
 Collection of buckets in the plan.
   - `[Id <String>]`: Read-only.
   - `[Name <String>]`: Name of the bucket.
   - `[OrderHint <String>]`: Hint used to order items of this type in a list view.
 The format is defined as outlined here.